MJoergen/nexys4ddr/dyoc/Episodes/ep01_-_Hello_World/README.md

 ## Build files
 Finally we write a small tcl-script, which is needed by the Vivado tool.
-Notice that in lines 2 and 3 we define all the source files in the design, and in line 4 we specify the particular FPGA model number on the FPGA board.
+Notice that in lines 2 and 3 we define all the source files in the design.
+The option "-vhdl2008" is to signify that we use VHDL standard from 2008 as opposed to the older standard from 1993.
+The difference is quite small, but the newer standard makes it easier to convert (cast) between the data types "std\_logic\_vector" and "integer".
+In line 4 we specify the particular FPGA model number on the FPGA board.
 In the case of the Nexys 4 DDR it is an Artix 7 FPGA.

 And then there is a simple Makefile.
 You will of course need to update line 1 in the Makefile with your particular Xilinx install location and version.
 The Makefile defines three targets:
 * comp.bit : This synthesizes (=compiles) the design and generates a binary file.
 * fpga     : This transfers the binary file to the FPGA and starts the FPGA.
 * clean    : This deletes all generated files and returns the directory to its original state.

 ## Files generated
 When building the project, two files are generated: